 Research indicates that 88,000 people in the United States lose their lives due to alcohol-related causes every year.
 So many of these untimely deaths may have been prevented if individuals sought DUI Level 1 and Level 2 classes in Denver, CO.
 These educational opportunities play a vital component in the five stages of addiction treatment.
 These levels are designed to assist those who are battling alcohol dependency based on the severity of the problem.
-Colorado has DUI laws which may require these classes following a DUI.
+Additionally, Colorado has DUI laws that may require these classes following a DUI.

 DUI Level 1 education and therapy

 This is actually the second of the five levels of addiction treatment.
 DUI Level 1 focuses on outpatient services, which is what many people seeking DUI classes in Denver, CO require to address their addiction problems.
 Adults at Level 1 spend less than nine hours per week in service, whether that’s educational courses, therapy sessions or meetings.
 This number decreases to six hours per week for adolescents.